Aditya-Sajeev/Maze_Solver/devlog.md

 Solution implementation (Validates the maze has exactly one start position + Finds a path from start to any exit + Fails appropriately for invalid mazes or moves + Works with both bound and unbound second parameters)

-5/11/2025 5:25
+5/11/2025 5:25 PM

-Efficiency upgrades (better path representation and move ordering + addition of cuts and once/1 + replaced   \+ member/2 with \+ memberchk/2)
+Efficiency upgrades (Better path representation and move ordering + Addition of cuts and once/1 + Replaced   \+ member/2 with \+ memberchk/2)

+5/11/2025 10:47 PM

+Fixed errors from efficiency upgrades (Fixed singleton variable warning + Removed difference lists + Reverted to accumulating actions and reversing at the end)